 As a public policy professional, community organizer, and nonprofit founder, Gel has worked for advocacy organizations and legislators in both San Jose and Los Angeles on issues of immigrant rights and human services.
 Under her leadership, LEAD Filipino has grown to serve hundreds of community members through its programs including the Annual Fly Pinays, Awareness in Action, Lakbay Summit, and the co-formation of the statewide FIERCE Coalition.
 She is the Vice President of Racial Justice & Equity for the Silicon Valley Leadership Group, one of the most prominent policy organizations in the San Francisco Bay Area region.
 As the Leadership Group’s first Vice President of Racial Justice & Equity, she leads a team that drives the organization’s major corporate diversity initiatives and policy advocacy strategy.
 She currently serves on the Board of Directors for the Silicon Valley Asian Pacific American Democratic Club and Bulosan Center for Filipino Studies.
-She has been recognized for her human service and advocacy work with Filipinx and Asian Pacific Islander communities by NBC Bay Area, Asian American Recovery Services, and the Silicon Valley Business Journal.
+She has been recognized for her human service and advocacy work with Filipina/x/o and Asian Pacific Islander communities by NBC Bay Area, Asian American Recovery Services, and the Silicon Valley Business Journal.
 She holds her BA from San Jose State University, MPA from the University of San Francisco, and EdD from the University of Southern California.
-She currently resides in Los Angeles.
-In her spare time she enjoys concerts, traveling, painting, and sleeping!
+She currently resides in Eastside San Jose.
+She enjoys concerts, traveling, painting, and sleeping.

 Director of Queer Summit